How to Access Property Records in Minnesota

 Assessments and appraisals are tools used to determine a property's value.
 Although similar, they differ in many ways.
 Tax officials use assessments to determine value, which does not always match the home's fair market value (FMV).
 Lenders and individuals use appraisals to ascertain the value of a property.

 Fair market value is the yardstick used by professionals to evaluate property values against similar properties in the area.
-One of the most common methods used by appraisers is to compare the target home with others that sold recently in the area.
+One of the most common methods appraisers use is comparing the target home with others that sold recently in the area.

 Some of the factors that tilt property values in Minnesota include: